-Description: Writes an 8 bit value to the register at the requested offset.

-Parameters: Index 32 bit offset to the register to write.
-Index is zero based from the beginning of register address space. (e.g. if Index == 04h then the Memory Clock Configuration register will be written to and if Index == 8000h then the endian will move relative register offsets.
-Use caution in interpreting the index and values to write to registers using the halWriteReg8() function to ensure that register are programmed correctly.

-BitBLT Control Register will be written to)

-Value The byte value to write to the register.
-Changing between big and little void halWriteReg16(UInt32 Index, UInt16 Value)
+void halWriteReg16(UInt32 Index, UInt16 Value) Description: Writes a 16 bit value to the S1D13A05 register at the requested offset.
+Parameters: Index 32 bit byte offset to the register to write.
+Index is zero based from the beginning of register address space. (e.g. if Index == 04h then the Memory Clock Configuration register will be written to and if Index == 8000h then the BitBLT Control Register will be written to) Value The word value to write to the register.
+Return Value: Nothing.
+Changing between big and little endian will move relative register offsets.
+Use caution in interpreting the index and values to write to registers using the halWriteReg8() function to ensure that register are programmed correctly. void halWriteReg32(UInt32 Index, UInt32 Value) Description: Writes a 32 bit value (dword) to the register at the requested offset.
+Parameters: Index 32 bit byte offset to the register to write.
+Index is zero based from the beginning of register address space. (e.g. if Index == 04h then the Memory Clock Configuration register will be written to and if Index == 8000h then the BitBLT Control Register will be written to) Value The dword value to write to the register.
+Return Value: Nothing.